 Visit a Mornington Peninsula market day

 One of the most popular markets on the Peninsula is the Emu Plains Market.
-The market is located in Balnarring and operates on the third Saturday of the month (October to April) The bush setting features local gourmet food, farmers’ market produce and live music.
+The market is located in Balnarring a stone’s throw from Western Port Bay and operates on the third Saturday of the month (October to April) The bush setting features local gourmet food, local produce and live music.

 Budget travel in Melbourne?
 Yes!
 Here are the best free things to do in Melbourne

 Take a drive along Main Ridge